Woodbridge High School (Irvine, California)

 Woodbridge High School (WHS) is a public high school located in Irvine, California, United States, serving grades 9–12.
 Woodbridge is in the Irvine Unified School District.
 Founded in 1980, it has an approximate enrollment of 2,400 students.
 The school is located in the neighborhood of the same name.

 Greg Cops was the founding principal and retired in 2002.

-The current administrative staff as of 2025 includes principal Linzi Gorzycki and assistant principals Christine Haley, Carlene McCurry, and Calvin McDonald.
+The current administrative staff as of 2026 includes principal Linzi Gorzycki.

 Woodbridge has had many improvements and renovations.
 A recent example is the new Aquatic Center which contains a 50 meter by 25 yard swimming pool, portable bleachers, restroom facilities and locker rooms.
 A new theater and a new synthetic track and turf field has also been constructed as of May 2021.

 Of note, the 1989 movie Gleaming the Cube starring Christian Slater was filmed partially at Woodbridge High School.